Learn more about our Sub-Acute Unit by exploring the frequently asked questions and answers below.

 Who pays for sub-acute care?

-- St. John’s Pleasant Valley Hospital has a contract with a variety of commercial health plans and HMOs.
+- St. John’s Hospital Camarillo has a contract with a variety of commercial health plans and HMOs.
 Your coverage for sub-acute care depends on the benefits you or your employer has purchased.

 - Additionally, we accept Medicare and Medi-Cal.